mirai101/HADES/README.md

+<h1>BETA</h1>

 **HADES**
-Advance scanner for config files left over, that may Contain usernames and passwords, also search for Cpanel, WebPress and WebPress plugins.
+Advance scanner for config files left over, that may Contain usernames and passwords, also search for Cpanel, WebPress and Find WebPress plugins.

 ![](image/hades.png)